-Many cat owners would love to bring their feline friends with them everywhere they go, but unfortunately this isn't always possible.
-In this post, our Cumming veterinarians share some options of where to leave your cat while you're on vacation.
+Many cat owners would love to bring their feline friends with them everywhere they go, but unfortunately, this isn't always possible.
+In this post, our Cumming veterinarians share some options for where to leave your cat while you're on vacation.

 We understand how hard it can be to find a place for your cat when you are away.
 Do you leave them at home by themselves or board them at a kennel?
 While most cats are fine being left alone for one night, kittens under four months old and some specific cat breeds are like dogs and need companionship.

 As stated earlier most cats will be fine being left by themselves for one night and might not even notice you are gone, if they are given enough food, toys, and water.
 However, young cats under four months old and breeds such as sphynx, Scottish folds, and rag dogs, do best with human company.
 Kittens younger than four months shouldn't be left on their own for more than four hours.

 We don't recommend leaving your cat alone longer than 24 hours because cats are social creatures that need their owner's attention to feel safe and comfortable.
 They rely on you to make sure all of their care requirements are being met.

 Have a Cat Sitter Watch Your Kitty

 If you want to leave your cat at home while you are on vacation, a good option is to have a cat sitter come in every day to clean the litter box, provide your kitty with fresh food and water, and offer them some cuddles and quality one-on-one playtime.

 This option provides your cat with less stress because they are in their own environment and get to use their own litter box, and everything is where they are used to it being.
 This is also a cost-effective choice, especially if you have more than one kitty.

 You can either have a friend or family member that your cat knows come in and take care of them or have a professional come in and watch your four-legged companion.